 Recycling old arguments and key results from previously published content and presenting it as new is worse than recycling general background information.
 For instance, you want to write three to four articles on different aspects of one broader topic.
 Like, separate articles on how to use plagiarism tools, features of the plagiarism tool, and strategies or tips to avoid plagiarism.

 Understandably, you may want to use some of the same background information in all the articles.
 Each one needs some general context on plagiarism.
 Here, we advise avoiding including lengthy identical sections.
-Discovery a different way to express your ideas, do not copy and paste.
+Discovery is a different way to express your ideas, do not copy and paste.
 Background context is most effective when tailored to a specific angle and relatable to the rest of your article.

 Tips to Avoid Self-Plagiarism